alexsommers7/StorePI/README.md

 All endpoints act as real-world endpoints, but without actually writing anything to the database.

+## CORS

+Cross-origin resource sharing is enabled for all incoming requests.

 ## Rate Limiting

 The rate limit for a given IP address is 300 requests per hour.
 The number of requests you have remaining can be viewed in the X-Ratelimit-Remaining response header of any request.
 If you require a higher rate limit for your use case, please contact me directly at **alex@alexsommers.com**.